- Contact information

 Children learn by doing at an interactive table in the Whitefish Dunes Nature Center.

 Come in and explore the exhibit room and its interactive displays.
-Learn more about Whitefish Dunes' unique environment by visiting the park's nature center, walking on a self-guiding nature trail or taking part in a guided hike or other program.
-A naturalist is happy to answer your questions about plants, animals or geology at the park.
+Learn more about Whitefish Dunes' unique environment by visiting the park's nature center, walking on a self-guiding nature trail.

 Things to do

 See the Get Outdoors!
 Events Calendar for a list of all nature programs and events at Whitefish Dunes State Park.

 Watch the 13-minute video, "People of the Dunes," to gain an understanding of who lived here and why.

 Become a Wisconsin Explorer and discover the natural world.
 Pick up a booklet at the nature center.
 The booklets are full of hands-on, exciting and educational activities for days on the beach, rainy days at home or starry nights.
 Complete at least half of activities and return it to any state park, forest or recreation area.
 Receive a patch and certificate for completing the activities.